Doctor insights on:

 How many days after blastocyst(day 5) transfer does implantation ocuurs? and how many days after that i can take pregnancy test

 Full term is a condition in which a baby is delivered after reaching 37 weeks' gestation.
 Full term babies are presumed to be normal, compared with premature babies who can suffer from cerebral palsy, blindness, deafness, developmental problems, learning disabilities, severe lung diseases, infection and loss of some intestines, etc..., depending on ...Read more

 - Talk to a doctor live online for free

-- How many weeks do i have left in my pregnancy?
+- How many weeks in a pregnancy trimester?

-- How many months is 29 weeks in pregnancy?
+- How many weeks in a month of pregnancy?

 - Can a ectopic pregnancy go full term?